phashayevabahar/ComicPulse/README.md

 ## Our jobs:

 ### Oqtay
 > Oqtay is the main idea owner.
 ComicPulse is his idea.
-And Oqtay established the basic structure of the page.
+And Oqtay established the basic structure of the site.

 ### Sabir

-> Sabir gave the page a little dynamism.
-He added the cart to the page.
+> Sabir created a JSON file to manage the data used on the site, ensuring that the data was stored and used in a structured manner and also bringing dynamism to the site.

 ### Bahar

-> Bahar added a search function to the page.
+> Bahar added a search function to the site.